Why "MichiJS?"

 Form-associated Custom Element related | |||

-formAssociatedCallback | Called when the browser associates the element with a form element, or disassociates the element from a form element. | ||
+formAssociatedCallback | Called when the browser associates the element with a form element or disassociates the element from a form element. | ||

 formDisabledCallback | Called after the disabled state of the element changes, either because the disabled attribute of this element was added or removed; or because the disabled state changed on a fieldset that's an ancestor of this element.
 The disabled parameter represents the new disabled state of the element.
-The element may, for example, disable elements in its shadow DOM when it is disabled. | ||
+The element may disable elements in its shadow DOM when it is disabled. | ||

 formResetCallback | Called after the form is reset.
 The element should reset itself to some kind of default state.
-For input elements, this usually involves setting the value property to match the value attribute set in markup (or in the case of a checkbox, setting the checked property to match the checked attribute. | ||
+For input elements, this usually involves setting the value property to match the value attribute set in markup (or, in the case of a checkbox, setting the checked property to match the checked attribute). | ||

-events | Allows you to define an event to his parent and triggering it easily.
-It will be defined using Lower case.
-For example countChanged will be registered as countchanged. | ||
+events | Allows you to define an event to its parent and trigger it easily.
+It will be defined using lowercase.
+For example, countChanged will be registered as countchanged. | ||

 shadow | Allows you to add a Shadow DOM.
 By default, it uses open mode on Autonomous Custom elements and does not use Shadow DOM on Customized built-in elements.
-Only this elements are allowed to use Shadow DOM. | ||
+Only these elements are allowed to use Shadow DOM. | ||

 formAssociated | This tells the browser to treat the element like a form control. | ||

-extends | Allows to create a Customized built-in element | ||
+extends | Allows creating a Customized built-in element. | ||

-tag | The tag to extend | ||
+tag | The tag to extend. | ||

-class | The class you want to extend |
+class | The class you want to extend. |

 If the extends field is not provided an Autonomous custom element will be created.